Billy Carter: Relationship with Libya

 A 1985 Wall Street Journal article suggested that a series of Billygate articles written by Michael Ledeen and published in The New Republic in October 1980 were intended to influence the outcome of that year's presidential election.
 According to the reporting, Francesco Pazienza, an officer of the Italian intelligence agency SISMI, alleged that Ledeen was handed Billygate information by the Italian Intelligence agency and he co-authored the articles with Arnaud de Borchgrave.
 Pazienza was later tried and convicted in absentia for using "extortion and fraud to obtain embarrassing facts about Billy Carter".

 Death

-Carter was diagnosed with pancreatic cancer in the fall of 1987 and received unsuccessful treatments for the disease.
-He died in Plains the following year at age 51, five years after the death of his sister, Ruth Carter Stapleton, who also died of pancreatic cancer at age 54.
-A year and a half later, his older sister, Gloria Carter Spann, died at age 63 from pancreatic cancer.
-Their father, James Earl Carter Sr., also died of the disease at age 58.
-His mother, Bessie Lillian Gordy, died from breast cancer at age 85.
+Carter was diagnosed with pancreatic cancer in the fall of 1987 and received treatment for the disease, which was unsuccessful.
+He died in Plains the following year at age 51, five years after his sister Ruth Carter Stapleton died from pancreatic cancer at age 54.
+A year and a half later, his older sister Gloria Carter Spann died at age 63 from pancreatic cancer.
+Their father James Earl Carter Sr. also died of the disease at age 58.
+Their mother Lillian Gordy Carter died from breast cancer at age 85.
 His older brother Jimmy Carter died at age 100 in 2024.

 After Billy died, his wife Sybil opened a cafe.